kgarciaa/CTF-Challenges/README.md

 In this repository I will incldue documentation of my completed CTF challenges.
 I will mostly be using platforms Tryhackme, but will complete CTF in other platforms in the future.
-This will server as a public collection that I can share and review.
+This serve as a self reflection, but also a public collection I can share with peers and hiring managers.